British Girl Bakes Logo

 spread buttercream thickly onto cake for straight sides and smooth frosting 10 Tips for your First Cake

-• rest the base of the frosting smoother down on the cake board to line it up straight against the side of the cake
+• Rest the base of the frosting smoother down on the board.
+This lines it up straight against the side of the cake

 smoothing the frosting on cake 10 Tips for your First Cake

-• for the top edge, wipe your offset spatula clean after each swipe to create neat edges of the cake.
+• For the top edge, wipe your offset spatula clean after each swipe to create neat edges around the cake.

 using a cake scraper to smooth frosting on cake 10 Tips for your First Cake

-I know that was a lot of information and if you’re looking for a more detailed demonstration, check out my free tutorial on 7 Secrets for Smooth Frosting.
+I know that was a lot of information!
+If you’re looking for more details, check out my tutorial on 7 Secrets for Smooth Frosting.

 #10 Store and serve

 Now that your cake is beautifully frosted you can decorate it or leave it simple.
-Store it in fridge until 2-4 hours before serving to prevent bulges in the sides of the cake and drooping of any decorations.
-After 2-4 hours out on the counter it will come to room temperature and the cake and frosting will be soft and delicious!
+Store it in fridge until 2-4 hours before serving.
+The coldness prevent bulges in the sides of the cake and drooping of any decorations.
+After 2-4 hours on the counter it will come to room temperature.
+Now the cake and frosting will be soft and delicious!

 how to frost a cake 10 Tips for your First Cake

 If you have any questions about making your first (or hundredth!) cake, ask me in the comments!
-For hundreds of cake designs and decorating techniques, join my ClubPLUS for access to ALL of my online classes and courses as well as live online classes and Q&A sessions for members only!
+For hundreds of cake designs and decorating techniques, join my All You Can Cake membership for access to ALL of my online courses as well as live classes and Q&A sessions for members only!

 piping swirls onto a cake 10 Tips for your First Cake